 |Albright Knot||Primarily used for joining lines of different materials or diameters.
 Great for connecting braided line to mono or fluorocarbon leader.||7|

-Your fishing equipment and your ability to properly utilize it will always play an important role in your success as an angler.
-One of the most overlooked aspects of fishing equipment and gear is the many different knots that are used by anglers on freshwater lakes, rivers or even the open ocean.
+Your fishing equipment and ability to properly utilize it will always be essential to your success as an angler.
+One of the most overlooked aspects of fishing equipment and gear is the many knots used by anglers on freshwater lakes, rivers or even the open ocean.

-The knot that connects your fishing hook or lure to your reel is of critical importance and could be the determining factor as to whether or not you’ll land your catch.
-This article will serve as a guide to identify some of the types of fishing knots that every angler should know, how to tie them and when to use them.
+The knot that connects your fishing hook or lure to your reel is of critical importance and could determine whether or not you’ll land your catch.
+This article will guide in identifying fishing knot types that every angler should know, how to tie them, and when to use them.

 Table of Contents

-One of my personal favorite types of fishing knots and one that I use on a regular basis for a variety of different lures, rigs and baits is the improved clinch knot.
-This knot is often referred to as the fisherman’s knot by some angler’s, but it’s more widely recognized as an Improved Clinch Knot based on the technique used to create this useful method of securing your hook.
+One of my personal favorite types of fishing knots, and one that I use regularly for a variety of different lures, rigs, and baits is the improved clinch knot.
+This knot is often referred to as the fisherman’s knot by some anglers, but it’s more widely recognized as an Improved Clinch Knot based on the technique used to create this useful method of securing your hook.

-The improved clinch knot works best with braid or monofilament fishing line, but can also hold up quite well with fluorocarbon, too.
+The improved clinch knot works best with braid or monofilament fishing line but can also hold up quite well with fluorocarbon.
 I would recommend that every beginner angler start by learning this knot as it’s one of the strongest and most simple types of fishing knots you can use.

 Here’s how to tie the improved clinch knot: